mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 #### Displaying images in a NativeScript app

 There are several ways to display images in a NativeScript app:
-* from a url
+* from a URL
 * from the device's file system
-* embdedded in the app as a resource
+* embedded in the app as a resource

 In this workshop, you'll be learning how to display images embedded in the app as a resource.
 The other methods are similar, so I'll let you explore them on your own by reading the NativeScript docs.